Support for me

 Connection to medical care

-- An advocate may be able to accompany you to medical exams and treatment appointments.
+- Referrals to community advocates who may be able to accompany you to medical exams and treatment appointments.

 - Discuss how your experience may have affected work or school and how an advocate can help by working with your professors and supervisors.